10x10 with Oregon Health & Science University

 The target audience for this Internet enduring material activity is physicians and other healthcare professionals.

 The course is offered in two parts:

-2. A one-day in-person session held in conjunction with the AMIA 2014 Annual Symposium in Washington, DC on November 16, 2014.
-(Full meeting is November 15-19, 2014) The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.
+2. A one-day in-person session held in conjunction with the AMIA 2015 Joint Summits meeting on March 24th or 25th, 2015 in San Francisco, CA. (Full meeting is March 23-27, 2015) The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.

 The course is an adaptation of the on-line Introduction to Biomedical and Health Informatics class currently taught in the OHSU biomedical and health informatics education program.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no "scheduled" classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities:

 - Voice-over-Powerpoint lectures - The key material is delivered using Flash, HTML 5, or a special iPad player.
 As such, the content is easily accessed by any type of connection to the Internet.

 - Interactive threaded discussion - Students engage in discussion on important issues using the on-line threaded discussion forums.
 An on-line faculty moderator helps keep the discussion on track.